andrewspicymango/gameday-cross-collection-aggregations-poc/README.md

 3. Optionally resolves and embeds referenced documents up to a defined limit.
 4. Returns a unified, aggregated response.

+### Integration into Gameday

+This proof of concept is intended to be integrated into two existing services in Gameday:

+ 1. Ingest Service.
+Pre-materialises one-hop edges whenever a resource is created or updated, writing documents to the materialisedAggregations collection.
+ 2. API Service.
+Uses the pre-materialised aggregation documents to assemble efficient cross-collection responses for clients, resolving referenced documents up to a configured limit.

+The goals are reduced query latency, predictable server load, and a consistent traversal of the EDGES graph.

+#### Work Packages for Integration

+The following work items group the main tasks needed to productionise and integrate this PoC.

+1. Ingest-side materialisation (depth 1)
+1. 1.
+Triggering: After create or update of any supported resource type, to Mongo, trigger a depth 1 aggregation build for that resource.
+This writes the aggregation doc to `materialisedAggregations` with the agreed shape
+1. 1.
+Indexing: Ensure the two unique indexes created at startup exist in all environments:
+1. 1.
+1. `{ resourceType: 1, externalKey: 1 }`
+1. 1.
+1. `{ resourceType: 1, gamedayId: 1 }`
+1. API-side aggregation assembly
+1. 1.
+Integrate PoC client side code into a GET request for a single resource.
+1. 1.
+1. This builds the Mongo pipeline to read the relevant materialisedAggregations subsets, union and deduplicate references by targetType, then resolve documents from their home collections.
+1. 1.
+1. It also applies inclusion and exclusion projections in the defined order, including participant and tag filters.
+1. 1.
+1. Return 401, 403, 422, and 503 as per SOW when limits or policy are breached.
+1. Security and policy
+1. 1.
+There is a desire to make sure aggregations are available to authorised users only.
+Although the PoC does not include this functionality, the API server is required to implement authorisation checking for use of the aggregation pipeline functionality by using claims in the AIDC token.

+#### Cache strategy (future)

+- Redis keys: Define stable cache keys that reflect the root, requested views, projections, and limit.
+- Invalidation: On ingest update, determine the impacted aggregation keys and evict them.
+Start with coarse invalidation by root, then refine.

+#### Security and policy

+There is a desire to make sure aggregations are available to authorised users only.
+Although the PoC does not include this functionality, the API server is requiered

 ---

 ## 9. MongoDB Schema and Indexing